abhishektiwari/hbat/docs/source/api/utilities/index.rst

 Utilities
 ---------

 The utilities package contains utility functions that are used across different parts of HBAT.
-These functions provide common functionality for data processing, atom handling, and other operations that don't fit into the core analysis modules.
+These functions provide common functionality for data processing, atom handling, GraphViz detection, and other operations that don't fit into the core analysis modules.

 Overview
 --------